Password and Account Protection

 A user is given a username (also known as a login name) and associated password that permits her/him to access NERSC resources.
 This username/password pair may be used by a single individual only: passwords must not be shared with any other person.
 Users who share their passwords will have their access to NERSC disabled.

 Passwords must be changed as soon as possible after exposure or suspected compromise.
 Exposure of passwords and suspected compromises must immediately be reported to NERSC at firstname.lastname@example.org or the Account Support Group, email@example.com.

 If you forget your password or if it has recently expired, and you have previously answered your NIM security questions, you can reset your password using the Self-Service Password reset link on the NIM login page (https://nim.nersc.gov - Reset Your NIM Password?).
 See "Managing Your User Account With NIM" in the NIM User's Guide.
-If you haven't answered the Security Questions, you will need to call Operations at 800-666-3772, menu option 1, or 510-486-6821 to get a new temporary password (we do not send passwords via email).
-The temporary password is only good for 24 hours.
+If you haven't answered the Security Questions, you will need to call Account support at 800-666-3772, menu option 2 Monday - Friday 8-5 Pacific to get a new temporary password (we do not send passwords via email).
+The temporary password is good for only 24 hours.
 You should login to NIM with this temporary password, and immediately choose a new password.
 After about 10 minutes, this new password may be used to login to any NERSC computer.

 Passwords for New Users

 NERSC must have a Computer User Agreement (CUA) form on file before activating a user's account and assigning a user a password in the NIM system.
 This form can be submitted online.